 And when Scarlett is caught in the arms of Ashley Wilkes (nothing actually happened…but it was enough to scandalize the town), it is Melanie who defends her and prevents Scarlett from being more of an outsider to the Southern Confederate community, than she already is.
 For if Scarlett is entirely disgraced then the mills might lose too much money and how would Melanie then provide for her family?

 Scarlett wears the crown of King Rat and she is too busy to feel its weight.
 When her third husband, Rhett, walks out the door on her with the famous line, “My dear, I don’t give a damn,” it is a lie.
 For Rhett very much still did give a damn.
 It was truly Scarlett, for all her beaux, babies and money, not once in her life did Scarlett O’Hara ever truly give a good god damn.
 (Perhaps for the love of her mother, but that was it.)
 She would not be Scarlett if she did.
 And in her heart of hearts it is hard for one to believe Melanie ever gave a damn either.
-They were both little women, who were born into a certain world, upon the eve-tide of a way of life.
+They were both little women, who were born into a certain world, and upon a certain way of life.
 Both needed to survive and that they did.

 Melanie’s legacy is carried on in Beau, and for Scarlett, her true legacy, lies in Wade, her child by the man, Charles, who she so coldly related to a dying calf.
 Her other surviving child is Ella, by Frank Kennedy.
 But somehow, it is of doubt Scarlett will ever realize what she has in Wade, just as she will never realize what she had in that soft, pure gentle brown eyed look that boy gave her that day at the Twelve Oaks barbecue.
 And the worst-best part of it all is that it will never really matter that Scarlett will never know.
 For Scarlett did more than know.
 She survived.